omundy/learn-git-milestones/README.md

 </html>
 ```

-- [ ] Set up a [Github page](https://pages.github.com/) "project site" for your repo
+1. Set up a [Github page](https://pages.github.com/) "project site" for your repo
-  - [ ] On Github.com, go to your repo > Settings > Pages
+  1. On Github.com, go to your repo > Settings > Pages
-  - [ ] Select the main branch source and click save
+  1. Select the main branch source and click save
-  - [ ] Do not use a theme.
+  1. Do not use a theme.
 Start from scratch
-  - [ ] Visit your project site at http://*username*.github.io/my-awesome-project
+  1. Visit your project site at http://*username*.github.io/my-awesome-project
-  - [ ] Update your project, push a new commit, and confirm your updates (note: [changes are not always instant](https://github.com/omundy/dig245-a1/deployments/activity_log?environment=github-pages))
+  1. Update your project, push a new commit, and confirm your updates (note: [changes are not always instant](https://github.com/omundy/dig245-a1/deployments/activity_log?environment=github-pages))
-  - [ ] ✏️ Paste this link here:
+  1. ✏️ Paste this link to [row 4a](#completions) below.

-## Turn in this Assignment
+## Part 5 – Turn in this Assignment
 Now that we have basic Git commands out of the way use Git to create and turn in your assignment ...

-- [ ] Complete all of the items on this README
+1. Complete all of the items on this README, making sure all the rows in the "Completed" column contain your information below.
-- [ ] Test your file(s) in a web browser
+1. Test your file(s) in a web browser
-- [ ] Commit and push the files to Github
+1. Commit and push the files to Github
-- [ ] Paste the github.io link into the appropriate Moodle forum
+1. Paste the github.io link into the appropriate Moodle forum